PEP 756 – Add PyUnicode_Export() and PyUnicode_Import() C functions

 PyUnicode_Import()

-to validate that the string only contains ASCII
+to validate that a string only contains ASCII

 characters.